rokath/tip/docs/TipUserManual.md

 > **Consideration:** Promizing for data with many repeating longer pattern.

+### Optimize Unreplacable Packing

+When there is a single unreplacable byte only and its MSBit is set, we can simply copy it.

+When there are several unreplacable bytes and their MSBit is set, we can simply copy them, if the TiP package ends with an ID.

+The TiP unpack routine can discover such cases.

 ###  7.4. <a name='let-generator-propose-tip-packing-variant'></a>Let Generator propose TiP packing Variant

 * Variants could run parallel and we use the minimum result.